VictorNalu/100DayofALXSE_Challenge/Day5/README.md

 a. datetime
 b. cmd module
 c. uuid module
 I also shared the LLS resource with my peers, as it will also help them have a better understanding of what the project requires.
 I'm currently battling with electricity issues, same as my project partner but that won't deter us.
-We love to do hard things.
+We love to do hard things!

-Go to head back to study...
+Got to head back to study...

 See you....